Paulus88/Pi-hole-on-MicroK8s/README.md

 **Environment Variables**

-You can also add variables to your applications YAML besides persisting the config in the backend, Cloudflare example:
+You can also add variables to your applications YAML besides persisting the config in a backend storage, Cloudflare example:
 ```
       - env:
         - name: PIHOLE_DNS_